victorlemasi/End-of-day-reversal-/README.md

 Action: SELL
 Trade successful!
 SELL order placed for AAPL.

-logic the buyers or the sellers have already placed their bets of the day or the daytraders are out with their profity
+logic the buyers or the sellers have already placed their bets of the day or the daytraders are out with their profits